 DHT miniaturizes follicles over time, but its impact varies with overall androgen levels, age, and health status.
 Beyond hormones, smoking, poor nutrition, chronic stress, and tight hairstyles that create repeated mechanical tension can all worsen a genetic predisposition, sometimes bringing on visible thinning earlier than the genes alone would suggest.

-Myths About Hair Genetics
+Myths About Genetics and Thinning

 “Baldness only comes from your mom’s side.”
 Not true.
 Both X-linked and autosomal variants contribute, and the majority of genes involved are autosomal.